 Through the BHS, I helped set measurable quality standards (infection and length of stay) for hernia repair across the NHS.
 A national registry is planned.
-I was appointed UK Chair to the National Institute Health Research (NIHR) "CIPHER" study to determine the risk factors for parastomal herniation.
+I was appointed UK Chair to the National Institute Health Research (NIHR) "CIPHER" study to determine the risk factors for developing parastomal herniation.

 I was elected to the Court of Examiners at the Royal College of Surgeons of England in 2004 and appointed to the Intercollegiate Speciality Board in General Surgery in 2009 to maintain the quality of UK consultant surgeons.
 I am one of only two surgeons recruited by the Association of Coloproctology of Great Britain & Ireland to its Welsh Disciplinary Panel.

-I am committed to clinical research and have given over 200 presentations at regional, national, and international meetings and over 160 publications in peer-reviewed journals with over 2700 citations (inc 43 'high-index') (please see www.pubmed.gov).
+I am committed to clinical research and have given over 200 presentations at regional, national, and international meetings and have over 160 publications in peer-reviewed journals with over 2700 citations (inc 48 'high-index') (please see www.pubmed.gov).
 I recently (November 2020) organised the BHS’s first virtual conference entitled “Improving our patients’ outcomes after hernia surgery”.
 This attracted over 600 delegates from all over the world to listen to the many well-known International speakers we involved.
 Most recently (September 2021), as part of the RCSEd Surgical Speciality Board Hernia Masterclass Webinar Series, I lectured on the management of difficult groin cases to many UK and International colleagues.

 I review for a number of Journals including Annals of the Royal College of Surgeons, British Medical Journal, Colorectal Disease, Hernia, and The Lancet

 I am committed to the charity; Hernia International www.herniainternational.org.uk that addresses the global problem of hernia by delivering modern techniques of hernia surgery in low-income /resource settings.